Home

 It may only be a limited time and the minimum can be significantly reduced.
 That may be an option to keep them from adding interest while you accumulate funds.

-The rest of the debt to be settled you will need time to accumulate funds necessary to continue your settlements and in the meantime the interest could keep adding up.
-By the time you have enough money to settle at the reduced amount it might only be a little less than what you started with.
-Yet far less than paying the minimum payment and having that card for years with a balance over your head.
+In the meantime the interest could keep adding up.
+By the time you have enough money to settle at the reduced amount, it might only be a little less than what you started with.

 As you can see it is critical to have a plan in place when you are thinking debt settlement as a debt relief option!!

-Not only do you need the accumulation of money but how you will deal with the frequent calls by creditors followed by the harassing of bill collectors.
+Not only do you need the accumulation of money, but how you will deal with the frequent calls by creditors followed by the harassing of bill collectors.

-The fair debt collection practices act does put boundaries on what these collectors can do but many are not trained properly in the law and experienced ones do know the law but like to push the envelope or travel right to the edge of what is allowable.
+The fair debt collection practices act does put boundaries on what these collectors can do, but many are not trained properly in the law.

-As previously stated you need nerve and attitude in debt settlement.
 My personal experience with collectors was at times amusing.
 The law says they cannot claim they are an attorney when in fact they are not, yet many will try and create the appearance of that profession.

 Saying they are from the office of blah blah blah, and you need to return their phone call in order to stop action on their part.
-(That action being another phone call tonight or tomorrow).

-If you are not able to endure this kind of pressure and and they will get quite creative, and you decide to use a company, you will need to stringently research how credible they are and how their performance rate is.
+You will need to stringently research how credible they are and how well their performance rate is.

 This is the area where many scamming schemes reside.
 The costs for this service can be high and there can many times be fees when accounts are not in fact ever settled.